-If you accidentally damage the antenna on your 2.4GHz radio receiver (RX) in a crash, or by spinning propellers, don’t worry!
+If you accidentally damage your 2.4GHz receiver antenna in a crash or by spinning propellers, don’t worry!
 You can easily fix it without buying a whole new receiver or replacement antenna.
-However, there are also considerations about the length of the antenna.
+And there are considerations about the length of the antenna you should know about.

-SPI_RX is a new communication protocol used between the flight controller and receiver over SPI BUS.
-There are some advantages with SPI_RX over traditional serial RX protocols such as SBUS, which we will explain in this article.
+SPI_RX is a new communication protocol between the flight controller and receiver using SPI BUS.
+We will explain what SPI_RX is, and the advantages over traditional serial RX protocols such as SBUS.

 There are many transmitter options available for mini quads.
 While many would recommend a high end transmitter, beginners might choose to save a bit of cash on selecting a TX.
 This is completely understandable when you don’t know if the hobby is really for you, and this is where the FlySky range comes in.

 The Frsky R-XSR receiver is the smallest RX that can do 16 channel SBUS and SmartPort telemetry.
 It’s the go-to option now and replaces the XSR or X4R-SB for Frsky TX users who own a Frsky transmitters such as the X9D and QX7.

 I will show you how to flash Frsky receiver firmware on your R-XSR, XSR, D4R-II, X4R-SB, XM+ and some other RX.
 Updating RX firmware is useful when you have the wrong firmware that prevents you from binding, and getting the improvements and bug fixes in the latest firmware.

 FrSky XSR-M is a smallest SBUS/CPPM Radio Receiver offering full range and Smart Port telemetry recently released.